Caesium-137: Health risks

 The biological behaviour of caesium is similar to that of potassium and rubidium.
 After entering the body, caesium gets more or less uniformly distributed throughout the body, with the highest concentrations in soft tissue.
 However, unlike group 2 radionuclides like radium and strontium-90, caesium does not bioaccumulate and is excreted relatively quickly.
 The biological half-life of caesium is about 70 days.
+It has been demonstrated that pancreatic tissue is a strong accumulator and secretor in the intestine of radioactive caesium (^{137}Cs).
 A 1961 experiment showed that mice dosed with 21.5 g of had a 50% fatality rate within 30 days, implying an LD_{50} of 245 kg.
 A similar experiment in 1972 showed that when dogs are subjected to a whole body burden of 3800 g (140 MBq, or approximately 44 kg) of caesium-137 (and 950±to rad), they die within 33 days, while animals with half of that burden all survived for a year.
-A 1960 mouse study found there were high levels of Cs-137 for the first day after exposure in the mucus glands of the colon, the pancreas, cartilage, tendons, and skeletal muscle.
+A 1960 mouse study found there were high levels of ^{137}Cs for the first day after exposure in the mucus glands of the colon, the pancreas, cartilage, tendons, and skeletal muscle.
 After 24 hours, cartilage and skeletal muscle showed the highest activity.

-In 2003, a study found that children from the Cs-137-polluted area in Belarus near Chernobyl suffered from chronic diseases rarely found in children in other areas of Belarus.
-Measurements of Cs-137 exposure from autopsies performed on 52 children who died of various causes found that the concentration of Cs-137 was highest in the thyroid (2054±288 Bq/kg), adrenals (1576±290 Bq/kg), and pancreas (1359±350 Bq/kg), and lowest in the brain (385±72 Bq/kg) and liver (347±61 Bq/kg).
+In 2003, a study found that children from the ^{137}Cs-polluted area in Belarus near Chernobyl suffered from chronic diseases rarely found in children in other areas of Belarus.
+Measurements of ^{137}Cs exposure from autopsies performed on 52 children who died of various causes found that the concentration of ^{137}Cs was highest in the thyroid (2054±288 Bq/kg), adrenals (1576±290 Bq/kg), and pancreas (1359±350 Bq/kg), and lowest in the brain (385±72 Bq/kg) and liver (347±61 Bq/kg).

 Accidental ingestion of caesium-137 can be treated with Prussian blue (Fe[Fe(CN)]), which binds to it chemically and reduces its biological half-life to 30 days.